 - 1/2 cup plain yogurt

 - 1 teaspoon extract

-- 1 1/2 cups any combination of fruit, such as mashed bananas, blueberries, finely chopped apples, raspberries, or coarsely chopped cranberries
+- 1 1/2 cups any combination of nuts, chocolate, or fruit, such as mashed bananas, blueberries, finely chopped apples, raspberries, or coarsely chopped cranberries

 - In a separate bowl, combine oil, milk, yogurt, and eggs.
 Whisk to blend.
 Add wet ingredients to dry.
 Fold gently until mostly moistened, but still lumpy.
 Fold in mix-ins.